Does a No Fault Accident Go on Your Record? Not Exactly

 Will a Car Accident Show Up on a Background Check?

-Perhaps it’s time to change jobs or rent a new place and an individual who was in an accident is concerned, questioning “Will a car accident show up on a background check?”
+Perhaps it’s time to change jobs or rent a new place and an individual who was in an accident is concerned, questioning “Will a background check uncover any past car accidents?”
 The truth is that it can, but it isn’t all that likely.
 It all depends on what the background check is looking at.

 Employment background checks often examine criminal records, but remember that car accidents only show up on criminal records in at-fault cases where there was some related criminal activity (DUI, hit and run, reckless driving, etc.) and a criminal citation was issued.
 Even in those cases, many background checks won’t look back further than 7 to 10 years, so accidents from long ago are unlikely to show up.13